 During the hike my new lightweight Sony camera malfunctioned… I took a few iPhone photos and others in the group agreed to email theirs.
 The camera has a flashing error message that refuses to disappear.
 After checking online and visiting camera shops in Durban, I discovered there are no Sony dealers in South Africa.
 Guess I’ll send the Sony in for repair and purchase another camera.
-I have several more months of travel before returning to the US and will sorely miss the light little camera.
+I have several more months of travel before returning to the US and will sorely miss the lightweight little camera.

 Grahamstown and Coffee Bay

-After the Tsitsikamma hike I drove to Grahamstown, where they were experiencing a power outage – common in South Africa.
+After the Tsitsikamma hike I drove to Grahamstown, where they were experiencing a load shedding power outage – common in South Africa.
 A much-needed shower and comfortable bed were on my simple agenda, and I slept well!

 Originally, I wanted to stop at Addo Elephant Park en route to Durban.
 I gave it up after discovering the popular park was 100% booked for the foreseeable future.

 Grahamstown is between Port Elizabeth and Port Alfred.
 It’s home to Rhodes University and South Africa’s National Arts Festival.
-Originally, the town was a small military outpost established to secure the eastern frontier of the British Empire’s Cape Colony.
+Originally, the town was a military outpost established to secure the eastern frontier of the British Empire’s Cape Colony.
 Grahamstown was once the second largest city in the Cape.

 Grahamstown‘s streets are wide with many trees, historical museums, and churches.
 It’s part of one of the “most diverse ecological regions in South Africa” and intersects “four different climatic zones”.
 The weather is wild and unpredictable.

 I decided to take a side trip to Coffee Bay, misjudging how long it would take to drive from point to point with no idea what was in store in such an isolated rural area!
 If I thought previous roads were wrought with cattle, humans, and debris – this stretch of Transkei territory made them look like child’s play!
-At one point, I almost gave up, but turning around seemed the coward’s way out, and I had already come so far…
+At one point, I almost gave up, but turning around seemed the coward’s way out after I had already come so far…

 Wild Coast Map